Doctor of Philosophy in Forestry (Ph.D.)

 Immediately after admission and enrollment for the first semester of course work, the student must consult his/her major professor and develop an advisory committee.
 This committee will consist of no fewer than four members of the graduate faculty.
 One of the members must be from outside the ATCOFA.
 The advisory committee, chaired by the major professor, will then assist the student in the development of a degree plan that includes the required background courses and the graduate course work needed for the field of interest of the student.
 This degree plan should be filed with the associate dean during the first semester of course work.
 Subsequent duties of the advisory committee are to assist the student in the development of a formal research proposal that should be completed prior to initiating the research activity and to serve as the examining committee.
 It is the student's responsibility to insure that all paperwork is completed prior to deadlines as stipulated in the university calendar.

 Ph.D.
 Degree Requirements

-Courses.
-Beyond the master's degree, a student must complete a minimum of 30 semester hours of graduate course work, 30 credit hours of dissertation research and writing courses, and a research tool of at least 6 hours.
+Beyond the master’s degree, a student must complete a minimum of 36 credit hours of graduate coursework, six of which will be a research tool, plus six credit hours of dissertation FOR 699 for a total of 42 credit hours.